History of Medicine Society

 This lecture presentation will be delivered via Zoom.

-Additional lectures are tentatively planned for the rest of 2021 and 2022.
+Additional lectures are tentatively planned for the rest of 2022.
 Details will be shared at a later date.

 For more information contact firstname.lastname@example.org